fluxninja/aperture/docs/content/reference/aperture-cli/configure-cli.md

 [controller]
 url = "ORGANIZATION_NAME.app.fluxninja.com:443"
 project_name = "PROJECT_NAME"
-api_key = "PERSONAL_API_KEY"
+access_token = "PERSONAL_ACCESS_TOKEN"
 ```

 Replace `ORGANIZATION_NAME` with the Aperture Cloud organization name and
-`PERSONAL_API_KEY` with the Personal API key linked to the user.
-If a Personal
+`PERSONAL_ACCESS_TOKEN` with the Personal Access Token linked to the user.
+If a
-API key has not been created, generate a new one through the Aperture Cloud UI.
+Personal Access Token has not been created, generate a new one through the
-Refer to [Personal API Keys][api-keys] for additional information.
+Aperture Cloud UI.
+Refer to [Personal Access Tokens][access-tokens] for
+additional information.

 :::info